samkennerly/ec2box/README.md

 - Run `bin/login` to login to a box remotely with SSH.

-Ideally, remote login is only necessary when errors cannot be diagnosed by reading logs.
-Each box automatically creates its own [CloudWatch log group] and records log messages in this way:
+Usually, remote login is unnecessary because boxes can be monitored by reading log messages.
+Each box creates its own [CloudWatch log group] and streams logs to it.
+The pipeline works like this:

 1. [cloud-init] downloads, installs, configures, and starts an AWS [CloudWatch agent].
 1. The agent creates a [log stream] and begins streaming from  `/var/log/syslog`.